Filters for GA Part 4c: Cascading Custom Advanced Filters/

 Back to business: so, let’s say that every day your boss wants a report that tells her what keywords people were searching on, what was the source, which ad they clicked on, how many pages they looked at and did they convert?
 None of this is hard in Google Analytics – the hard part is getting the information easily and quickly.
 What do you do when you have 50,000 keywords and you need the information for your boss every day?
 What do you do when your boss wants that report to also include geographic location and browser size?

-(Note: Caleb Whitmore from POP, who taught me how to do cascading custom advanced filters and gets a ton of credit here, calls these Insane Filters, because, “who has time to look at 50,000 keywords every day?”
+(Note: Caleb Whitmore from POP (now from Analytics Pros), who taught me how to do cascading custom advanced filters and gets a ton of credit here, calls these Insane Filters, because, “who has time to look at 50,000 keywords every day?”
 And in fact, I have made my example here pretty simple compared to the one that I did for a customer last week, which included seven filters.)

 So remember our fairly simple example: we are looking to get keyword – source – Ad Title – pages/visitor – conversion rate.